WWE Elimination Chamber 2025: Review and Reactions

 With Rhea Ripley set to defend her championship against Iyo Sky on RAW, there’s a strong chance this will lead to a Triple Threat match at WrestleMania.
 Potentially, a Fatal Four if they involve Cargill.

 This match had no real stakes and felt unnecessary.
-Trish Stratus, the Canadian hero, was clearly booked for a home crowd pop, but the action itself was forgettable.
+WWE clearly booked Trish Stratus, the Canadian hero, for a home crowd pop, but the action itself was forgettable.
 Tiffany Stratton pinned Nia Jax, but beyond that, it did little to add excitement to the show.

 Recommended article